hashicorp/terraform-provider-tfe/website/docs/r/tag_policy_set_exclusion.html.markdown

   Adds and removes tag-based exclusions on a policy set.
 Tag exclusions exempt workspaces that carry a matching tag from policy set enforcement.
 If a tag value is not provided, this becomes a key-only tag and only matches workspaces that also have a key-only tag with the given key.
   -> Note: tfe_policy_set has an argument global that should be true to use this resource.
   ~> Note: Tag-based scoping and explicit workspace/project associations are mutually exclusive on a policy set.
 To switch between them, first remove the existing association (terraform apply), then add the new one (terraform apply).
 Attempting both in a single apply may fail.
+  -> Note: Use tag_match_logic on the parent tfe_policy_set to control whether workspaces must match any or all configured exclusion tags.
 ---

 # Resource: tfe_tag_policy_set_exclusion